AI prompts and profiles

 Each prompt stores whether it should:

-- Show in chat — open a fresh visible AI chat for the prompt, or
+- Show in a new chat — open a fresh visible AI chat for the prompt, or

 - run hidden — execute without replacing the currently visible chat.